Xilinx/vck190-base-trd/project-spec/meta-base-trd/recipes-apps/base-trd/base-trd/docs/source/build-overview.rst

 #. **PetaLinux BSP:**
-   The PetaLinux BSP is a collection of yocto meta layers and recipes that are used to generate a bootable SD card image including boot image components (BOOT.BIN), Linux image (image.ub) and external rootf filesystem partition (rootfs).
+   The PetaLinux BSP is a collection of yocto meta layers and recipes that are used to generate a bootable SD card image including boot image components (BOOT.BIN), Linux image (image.ub) and external root filesystem partition (rootfs).
 The rootfs contains a collection of software packages required to run the target applications.